Discover the Latest Features in Mushroom Cards v2.5.1 for Home Assistant

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-When configuring the Select Card, you will be greeted by the usual amount of customization that Mushroom gives you.
-You can set a name, icon, and icon colour without having to change the entity's settings and, as with most cards, you can select from three different layouts (vertical, horizontal, and default).
+When configuring the Select Card, you will find the usual customization options that Mushroom provides.
+You can set a name, icon, and icon colour without altering the entity’s settings.
+Additionally, you can select from three different layouts: vertical, horizontal, and default.

-What this new functionality allows you to do is to set a colour for any light, be it RGB or not.
-You will need to edit the Mushroom Card's code and add the following line, before you can set a colour using the visual editor:
+The new update also allows you to set a custom colour for any light, whether it’s RGB or not.
+To use this feature, you need to edit the Mushroom Card's code by adding the following line:

 use_light_color: false

-Finally, we have the new ability to easily link both the title and subtitle of the Mushroom Title Card to Dashboards or any other URL.
-This feature I definitely will be using for my main Dashboard.
-With this feature, you can add a broader view of your smart home on one dashboard, while keeping less used options hidden away.
+Another significant update is the ability to link both the title and subtitle of the Mushroom Title Card to Dashboards or any other URL.
+This feature enhances navigation, allowing you to create a broader view of your smart home on one Dashboard while keeping less-used options hidden.
 When linked, a chevron will appear next to the text, indicating that it can be clicked.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.